 There are a few different ways that you can install your halos, depending on your type of vehicle.
 Every make is different, every model is different, and every mechanic is different.
 Regardless, you’ll need to set aside enough time to complete your project, making room for possible delays - you can't use your daily mode of transportation when you've got its eyes torn out.
 If you're new to hands-on headlight surgery, give yourself some grace time and realize that it could take you a little longer than you expect.

-By now, you're probably ready to get going, so we'll let the experts in the videos below walk you through the rest.
 Once your halo headlight installation is completed, you’ll want to test everything to make sure your halos work and to verify that nothing could short out, cut, or damage your wires.
 Lastly, you’ll want to carefully seal everything up and make sure wires are tucked away.
 Then when you've completed these halo headlight installation instructions, go out and enjoy your vehicle's new look!